-If you are looking for a chemistry set for a child who love the series The Magic School Bus there is a fun Magic School Bus – Chemistry Lab is great for kids ages 5 to 12.
+If you are looking for a chemistry set for a child who loves the series The Magic School Bus, there is a fun Magic School Bus – Chemistry Lab is great for kids ages 5 to 12.
 Some of the experiments included in this kit are: how to make sticky ice, use litmus paper, measure pH, perform chromatography, make bubble sculptures, wake-up fungus, create slime, form a bouncy ball, learn about density, produce a milk rainbow, plate copper, explode a volcano and more.

 DIY Chemistry Sets

 For those of you who like to live a little more dangerously and want a bit more excitement in your kid’s chemistry set, you can always make your own.
-Obviously the internet is a great place to find info on how to do this.
-Check out Great Balls of Fire on Makezine or Bob Thompsons Homeschooler Chemistry Set for the ultimate instructions on how to create a DIY chemistry set for your kids.
-There is also a good thread here that has some great info if you want to build a chemistry set from scratch.
+The internet is a great place to find info on how to do this.
+Check out Great Balls of Fire on Makezine or Bob Thompsons Homeschooler Chemistry Set for the ultimate instructions on how to create DIY chemistry set for your kids.
+There is also a good thread here that has some great info if you want to build chemistry set from scratch.